btrask/stronglink/SECURITY.md

 Critical vulnerability reporting
 --------------------------------

 Standard vulnerabilities should be reported through GitHub issues.
+Remember to set the "security" label.

 If you're an established security researcher, contact me privately and I'll give you my personal cell phone number so you can report "critical" vulnerabilities ASAP.
 (If you're not established, sorry, but just find and report some bugs first.)